GalaChain/sdk/BREAKING_CHANGES.md

 const uniqueKey = createUniqueKey();
 ```

+#### Unification of TokenBalance class API

+We unified the API of the `TokenBalance` class, which is used for storing the token balances in the chain state.
+Previously, the methods of `TokenBalance` class separated validation and mutation of the balance, which led to verbose syntax (e.g. `balance.ensureCanAddInstance(...).add()`).
+Now, the methods are unified, and the validation is done in the relevant methods (e.g. `balance.addInstance(...)`).
+This way we prefer clean code over SRP (Single Responsibility Principle) in this case, and we unify the api with different classes that are used for the chain state.

+The change impacts chaincode code only.

 #### Bidirectional aliases and strong validation for user related fields

 Starting from version `2.0.0` we enforce strong validation for user related fields in the DTOs, and chain objects.